edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 ![Business System Deployment](/assets/img/big_data_cloud_migration/5_distributed_deployment_for_business_system.png)

 #### Deployment:
-The service process is deployed on the Router Node.
-Compared with on-premises environment, Node resources are richer, and the Router Node can be scaled as required.
+The service process is deployed on the router node.
+Compared with on-premises environment, node resources are richer, and the router node can be scaled as required.

 #### Synchronization:
 Using [DTS](https://www.tencentcloud.com/document/product/597/46811?lang=en&pg=) can easily synchronize the tasks and table metadata information stored in MySQL to the cloud;

 #### Data task migration:
-With external support, we used tools to run tests on thousands of data tasks, verify Hive and Spark SQL statements in data tasks.
-We verified SQL running on-premises is compatible on the cloud and only encountered individual SQL statement compatibility problems among thousands of data tasks.
-During the test, it was found that the HIVE CLI and Beeline execution of EMR occupy a large amount of CPU at the beginning.
+With external support, we used tools to run tests on thousands of data tasks, and verify Hive and Spark SQL statements in data tasks.
+We verified SQL running on-premises is compatible on the cloud.
+Only a few SQL statement compatibility problems merged among thousands of data tasks.

+Additionally, during the test, we found that the HIVE CLI and Beeline execution of EMR occupy a large amount of CPU at the beginning.
 Therefore, relevant jars are replaced.

 Finally, through testing, dual running and canary deployment, the whole data task DAG is gradually migrated to the cloud.